Trash the dress

-"Trash the dress", also known as "fearless bridal" or "rock the frock", is a style of wedding photography that contrasts elegant feminine clothing with an environment in which it is out of place creating a photo essay of contrast, beauty, and dramatic transformation.
+"Trash the dress", also known as "fearless bridal" or "rock the frock" or the "running of the brides2, is a style of wedding photography that contrasts elegant feminine clothing with an environment in which it is out of place creating a photo essay of contrast, beauty, and dramatic transformation.
 It is generally shot in the style of fashion or glamour photography.
 Such photography often takes place on a beach, but other locations often include lakes and streams, city streets, rooftops, water falls, muddy fields, tub-shower units, garbage dumps, fields, and abandoned buildings.
 The woman often wears a ball gown, prom dress or wedding dress, and may effectively "trash" the dress in the process by getting it wet, dirty, or, in extreme circumstances, tearing, cutting, or destroying the garment, or entire outfit.
 However, in the great majority of these photo sessions, the dress is not ruined and is easily cleaned.

 The motivation for brides is symbolic representing the end of the wedding and her transformation of a bride to a wife rather than storing it forever never to be seen again.
 The session can include her husband, the bridal party or flower girl and can be romantic, elegant, comical, and even sensual.

 Some sources claim that the trend was originally started in 2001 by Las Vegas wedding photographer John Michael Cooper.
 However, the idea of destroying a wedding dress has been used by the American film industry symbolically since at least October 1998 when Meg Cummings (played by Susan Ward) of the show Sunset Beach ran into the ocean in her wedding dress after her wedding was interrupted.